 - Candy Land: Take out some of the more complicated cards if you have an older version (the latest edition just has a spinner), and this game can help Baby learn their colors and have fun taking turns and following directions!

 - Memory: Memory lets players choose cards that are face down on a board, flip them over, and then try to find the other matching card in the group.
 As the name might suggest, it’s great for developing and improving memory skills as well as recognizing shapes and colors, and if you don’t happen to have the game at home, a deck of playing cards can work in a pinch, too.

 - Uno: Uno is great for learning colors and numbers, and eventually strategy can even come into play.
 You might want to remove the more complex “+4” and “Skip” cards and just stick to colors and numbers until Baby really gets the hang of it, though.

 - Chutes and Ladders: This game is marketed for ages 4 and up, but it doesn’t require any reading, so it can work for Baby.
-Chutes and Ladders can help him learn numbers, and one interpretation of the game says it can start to teach him about good deeds!
+Chutes and Ladders can help them learn numbers, and one interpretation of the game says it can start to teach them about good deeds!
 (Refresher: good deeds get you a ladder up, bad deeds get you a chute further down the board.)

 Because some of these games are technically for ages 3 and up, they might have small parts that are potential choking hazards.
 If you and Baby do have fun with one of these games, make sure to watch out for little cherries, gingerbread men, etc!
 And if Baby doesn’t quite “get” a particular game right away, don’t worry.
-You can try it again when he is a little older or just make up the rules as you go along.
+You can try it again when they are a little older or just make up the rules as you go along.
 Creativity is learning too!

 - “The Benefits of Board Games.”
 Scholastic.
 Scholastic Inc. Accessed June 20, 2017. http://www.scholastic.com/parents/resources/article/creativity-play/benefits-board-games